Dynamicic/silver/TESTING.md

 The intent of this document is to list the minimal steps to initiate server-side processes to test integrations from the client side.
-Using this document, you should be able to get a payment plan processing and issuing invoices as well as issue payments to the payment processor.
+Using this document, you should be able to get a payment plan processing and issuing invoices as well as issue payments to the payment processor, and much more.

 * [Creating an Auth Token](#creating-an-auth-token)
 * [Authenticating](#authenticating)